Vic Nees: Composer

 Vic Nees considered himself a composer, first and foremost; being quoted having said "I conduct to make a living, and I live to compose."

 Most of Nees's works were written with certain occasions or certain performers in mind.
 Being an experienced choral conductor, he never lost sight of the capabilities and limitations of his intended performers.
 But even his works explicitly intended for amateurs never descend to the level of "occasional" works.
 Nees owed his many commissions to the fact that professionals as well as amateurs commissioning a work from him knew that "The risk that they would receive a piece of work that would be qualitatively below par or technically unperformable [was] virtually non-existent.
 They also knew that they could expect the score of the work they commissioned to arrive months before the deadline. — The list of people or organizations that commissioned works by Nees includes BRT, the Cork International Choral Festival, the Escolania de Montserrat, Europa Cantat, the Neerpelt European Music Festival for Young People (a dozen commissions), the Festival of Flanders, the Flemish Federation of Young Choirs, the International Choir Contest of Flanders-Maasmechelen, the Flemish province of the Society of Jesus, The Swingle Singers, the "Ministerie van de Vlaamse Gemeenschap" (Civil Service of the Flemish Community), and a great many amateur choirs, most of them Flemish, but also quite a few Dutch ones.

 Nees wrote a great deal of sacred music, both for the liturgy and for the concert hall.
 It tends to be austere and to seek philosophical depth.
 So does some of his secular work, but it is mostly joyous, carefree and often full of subtle humor, irony and wordplay.

 Nees's works are performed widely, both at home and abroad.
-His popularity in Flanders is such that one of his obituaries claimed that "all choirs in Flanders have doubtless performed Vic Nees".
+His popularity in Flanders is such that one of his obituaries claimed that all choirs in Flanders have doubtless performed Vic Nees.

 Musicology

-His most important work as a musicologist was without doubt, his unearthing and preparing performance editions of forgotten works (see § 3), "in which he often proved himself to be a better musicologist than many who boast the university degree."
+His most important work as a musicologist was without doubt, his unearthing and preparing performance editions of forgotten works, "in which he often proved himself to be a better musicologist than many who boast the university degree".
 His performance editions were primarily meant for the BRT choir—his was musicological work that paid off.
 He also published a few musicological articles.